CLI Reference#

 - --name <name>#

-Name of conversation.
-Defaults to generating a random name.
+Conversation ID (used to resume).
+Defaults to a random name.

 - -m, --model <model>#

-Model to use, e.g. openai/gpt-5, anthropic/claude-sonnet-4-5.
+Model to use, e.g. openai/gpt-5, anthropic/claude-sonnet-4-6.
 If only provider given then a default is used.

 - --agent-path <agent_path>#